Mahboob22-bit/overline-zebar/README.md

 ## Contributions

 Pull requests are welcome.
 If you find any issues or have feature suggestions, feel free to open an issue on GitHub.

+For contributions to the original project, please visit [mushfikurr/overline-zebar](https://github.com/mushfikurr/overline-zebar).

+---

+## Acknowledgements

+This fork is based on the excellent work by [@mushfikurr](https://github.com/mushfikurr).
+Thank you for creating such a great widget pack! 🙏